 2. analysed and synthesised more than 600 messages from 2008-2011 specifically on issues related to Traditional Birth Attendants.
 This topic is, to date, the most debated issue on HIFA2015, drawing a wide diversity of perspectives from many different countries.
 HIFA volunteers at the London School of Hygiene and Tropical Medicine and Norwegian Knowledge Centre for the Health services are working with HIFA to submit this to a peer-reviewed journal.

-We are currently seeking new partners to analyse and collate other parts of the HIFA archive.
+We are currently seeking new partners to analyse and collate other parts of HIFA Voices in 2015.

 HIFA Advocacy Programme